lynshi/blog/content/posts/Gossip-Glomers:-Intro-and-Unique-ID-Generation.md

 }()
 ```

 With a channel providing unique IDs now available, the `unique_ids` handler only needs to read a value from the channel to respond to a request.
-Note the need to prefix the read ID with the node ID, which we do by shifting the node ID left 15 bits.
+Recall the need to prefix the read ID with the node ID, which we do by shifting the node ID left 15 bits.
 ```go
 node_id, err := strconv.Atoi(n.ID()[1:])
 if err != nil {